Search for

 16 August 1972 - El Al Israel Airlines

-A Boeing 707 of Israel's El Al had just taken off from Rome, Italy, bound for Tel Aviv when a bomb hidden in a portable record player exploded in the aft baggage compartment.
+A Boeing 707 of Israel's El Al had just taken off from Rome bound for Tel Aviv when a bomb hidden in a portable record player exploded in the aft baggage compartment.
 The airline had adopted reinforced cargo containers that reduced the bomb's effectiveness.
 Though the 200 grams of explosive blew a hole through the baggage hold, the aircraft landed safely at Rome and none of the 148 people aboard were injured.

 19 March 1973 - Vietnam Airlines